geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 **Chenyu & Geohot** [[00:41:00](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=2460)]
 Great.
-So webGPU, Float16.
+So WebGPU, Float16.
 I don't know what's the progress on that.
 I saw PRs.
 Did you review it?
 Yeah, yeah.
 He has a custom py_dawn thing.
 That's a custom package.
-I want to put that in the...
+I want to put that in the..
 Autogen?
 I want to put it in AutoGen, but I'm fine with pulling release builds from some GitHub agent.
 So I think that's the first step on that.